Sharp threshold for two-dimensional majority dynamics percolation: Sharp thresholds

 if $n$ is large enough, depending on $k$ and $t$.

 Given $p \in I_{\alpha}(n)$, consider the events

 and

 where $\mathcal{A}$ denotes Algorithm~\ref{alg:crossing}, $\mathcal{A}^*$ denotes the analogous algorithm that looks for vertical closed $*$-crossings, and $\nu>0$ is given by Proposition~\ref{prop:revealment}.
 Here we observe that the revealment of our algorithm (or its analogue) is monotone in~$p$, since it is related to connection probabilities.
 This can be used to bound the probability of the above event, by considering only the case $p=p_{c}(t)$.
-We claim that
+We claim that, for each $p \in I_{\alpha}(n)$,

-The above bound follows partly from Proposition~\ref{prop:revealment} and partly from an analogous reasoning to the proof of Lemma~\ref{lemma:quenched_cir}.
+The above bound follows partly from Proposition~\ref{prop:revealment} and partly from a reasoning analogous to the proof of Lemma~\ref{lemma:quenched_cir}.
 If we take $k$ large enough, and $n$ large depending on $k$ and $t$, we have

-We now use OSSS inequality in the quenched setting.
+We now use the OSSS inequality in the quenched setting.
 We assume that $p\leq p_c(t)$, the other case following analogously.
 If